zzxwill/odps/intl.en-US/User Guide/Security/Authorization.md

 **Note:**

 -   The CreateTable action for the objects of Project type must work with the CreateInstance permission for the Project object.
 The Select, Alter, Update, and Drop actions for the objects of Table type must work with the CreateInstance permission for the Project object.
 -   If the CreateInstance permission is not granted, the corresponding operations cannot be performed even though the mentioned permissions are granted.
 This is related to the internal implementation of MaxCompute.
 The Select permission for Table type objects must work with the CreateInstance permission.
-While performing cross-project operation, such as selecting the table of project B in the project A, you must have the project A CreateInstance and the project B Table select permissions .
+While performing cross-project operation, such as selecting the table of project B in the project A, you must have the project A CreateInstance and the project B Table select permissions.
 -   After a user or role is added, you must grant permissions to the user or role.
 MaxCompute authorization is an object-based authorization method.
-The permission data authorized by the access  control list \(ACL\) is considered as a type of sub-resource of the object.
-Authorization can be performed only when the object exists.
+The permission data authorized by ACL is considered as a type of sub-resource of the object.
+Authorization can be performed only if the object exists.
 When the object is deleted, the authorized permission data is automatically deleted.

 -   **SQL92 Authorization**

     MaxCompute supports authorization using the syntax similar to the GRANT and REVOKE commands defined by SQL92.
 It grants or revokes permissions to/from the existing project object through simple authorization statements.
 The authorization syntax is as follows:

     ```
         grant actions on object to subject